Money BasicsManaging Money

 The average inflation rate for the first seven months this year was 4.7 percent, which is higher than the BSP's target range of 2-4 percent.

 Inflation can have a major impact on people's day-to-day lives, as they may find it difficult to afford basic necessities.
-For example, if the price of bread rises by 10% in a single month, this will likely cause hardship for families who are already struggling to make ends meet.
+For example, if the price of bread rises by 10% in a single month, this will likely cause hardship for families who are struggling to make ends meet.

 Inflation can also lead to higher interest rates, as lenders try to offset the loss of value of their money.
 This can make it more difficult for people to obtain loans for major purchases, such as homes or cars.